vtad4f/SimplePageRank/README.md

 * You shouldn't need to add anything

 ### Input file:
-* Open folder "file", you will see the input file named "PageRank.txt"
+* Open folder "file", you will see the input text file

 ### Output jar:
 * Right click on project and select "Export".